-The successful impact of the Peer Helpers program is backed by evidence.
+The successful impact of the Peer Helpers PLUS program is backed by evidence.

 View our collection of case studies, articles, and references to learn more about how our program improves school climate, and the effectiveness of implementing Peer Helpers in your own school system.